Ganymede-Bio/website-docusaurus/docs/nodes/File/Image_Write.md

 ### Returns
-`Dict[str, bytes]`
+`NodeReturn`
-  - Bytes objects to store in cloud storage, indexed by file name
+  Object containing data to store in data lake and/or file storage